 Not only does this reduce the likelihood of lost leads, it also strengthens the relationships themselves and boosts loyalty.

 Make sure you have an email marketing platform that is optimized for automation.

-Then, send a Welcome series to greet and engage new subscribers.
+Then, send a welcome series to greet and engage new subscribers.

-Finally, set up an automated workflow with your email marketing platform to segments follow ups based on each subscriber’s interaction (opens and clicks) with the emails.
+Next, set up an automated workflow with your email marketing platform to segments follow ups based on each subscriber’s interaction (opens and clicks) with the emails.
 Direct leads to some really compelling content on your website or blog within these message.
 This is a great way to build the relationship, engage your subscribers and share valuable content.

 Stage 3.
 Evaluation